MAHDTech/nix-config/nixos/system/config/storage/linstor/README.md

 ## Manual

-Manual steps to create a volume when Incus is being annoying.
+Manual setup steps for when Incus preseed is being annoying.

 ```bash
 # Create the storage pool on each Node in a "PENDING" state.